-- Parents/guardians and students over the age of eighteen (18) have the right to appeal any assignment of ISS, OSS or bus suspension that they feel is unfair.
-Consequences other than ISS, OSS, or bus suspension are not subject to appeal - Appeal requests must be addressed to the school principal, initiated verbally and followed up in writing or email within three (3) days of the assignment of said disciplinary action - If the appeal is not initiated within three (3) days of the disciplinary action, the disciplinary action will be implemented and there will be no further right of appeal - The person hearing the case cannot have been a witness to, have assigned the original consequence, or have been otherwise involved in the incident that resulted in the proposed discipline - School principals will review all grievances and hear all appeals - Upon principal discretion, a neighboring principal or other administrator may hear the appeal if the building principal assigned the consequences for the original referral - The principal's decision will be final on all appeals regarding ISS, OSS of one (1) to five (5) days - Any appeals regarding OSS of six (6) to ten (10) days shall be heard at the school level first and may be further appealed at the district level (see district level appeals)
+- Parents/guardians and students age eighteen (18) or older have the right to appeal any assignment of ISS, OSS or any situation in which a student receives an alternative to suspension (ATS) in the place of OSS, or bus suspension that they feel is not supported by the facts of the incident or is not otherwise in alignment with the Student Code of Conduct. - Consequences other than ISS, OSS, ATS in lieu of OSS, or bus suspension are not subject to appeal.
+Appeal requests must be addressed to the school principal, initiated verbally and followed up in writing or email within three (3) days of the assignment of said disciplinary action. - If the appeal is not initiated within three (3) days of the issuance of a disciplinary action, the disciplinary action will be implemented and there will be no further right of appeal. - The person hearing the case cannot have been a witness to have assigned the original consequence or have been otherwise involved in the incident that resulted in the proposed discipline. - School principals will review all grievances and hear all appeals. - A neighboring principal or other administrator shall hear the appeal if the building principal is barred from hearing the matter for the reasons set forth above. - The principal's decision will be final on all appeals regarding ISS, or OSS, and ATS in lieu of OSS, of one (1) to five (5) days. - When a timely appeal has been made, any assigned discipline will be delayed, pending conclusion of the school level appeal. - Any appeals regarding OSS or ATS in lieu of OSS of six (6) to ten (10) days shall be heard at the school level first and may be further appealed at the district level (see district level appeals).

-District Level Appeals
+District Level Appeals (Evidentiary Hearing)